sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

   - insert size
   - read strand
   - sample

-Experiment with the various settings by right clicking the read alignment track and toggling the options.
-Think about which would be best for specific tasks (e.g. quality control, SNP calling, CNV finding).
-We will re-visit these options later when we come to examine particular variant calls

 ## Additional data tracks

 Additional data tracks are also available on the IGV server.
 These include useful genome annotation tracks, such as:-